aslamwebz/aslamwebz/README.md

 **Software Engineer | Laravel & TALL Stack Specialist**

 I’m a product-minded engineer who bridges the gap between robust infrastructure and scalable backend logic.
-With a background of 6 years in IT Infrastructure in Qatar followed by 5+ years in PHP/Laravel development, I build systems that are as stable as they are functional.
+With a background in IT Infrastructure followed by 4+ years in PHP/Laravel development, I build systems that are as stable as they are functional.

 ### 2025-2026 Focus: HireAI & TeamBoard
 I am currently refining my approach to modern SaaS architecture through two main projects: